solemnsky/solemnsky/docs/README.md

  * Windows: install http://nuwen.net/mingw.html -style MinGW, build with CMake.
  * OSX: Install Boost (homebrew works fine), and CMake to Xcode projects.
 You can build those.
  * Linux: Should build easily with CMake, if you're having problems just `nix-build . -A default` and then you don't have problems anymore.

 ## Thirdparty

 We source 4 thirdparty libraries in the thirdparty/ directory:

-* Box2D: Simple 2d physics.
+* Box2D: Simple 2D physics.
 * cereal: Efficient binary serialization / deserialization.
-* enet: packet-based transmission control.
+* enet: Packet-based transmission control.
-* SFML: graphics and geometry types.
+* SFML: Graphics for the client and geometry types.

 ## Global Structure